 We have presented the first implementation of the Polarizable Continuum Model which combines the Integral Equation Formalism with a wavelet solver with piecewise bilinear wavelets for the solution of the underlying boundary integral equation.
-This is a further development of a previous work, [35] which made use of piecewise constant wavelets.
+This is a further development of a previous work,38 which made use of piecewise constant wavelets.
 Thanks to the construction of the system matrix within the wavelet formalism, the solution of the boundary integral equation exhibits fast and guaranteed convergence to the exact limiting values of the problem, which cannot be achieved with a collocation method.
-Due to the high modularity of PCMSolver, linear response was immediately available (both with picewise constant wavelets) and we have demonstrated that the accuracy attained for energy calculations is reflected in the response calculations as well.
+Due to the high modularity of PCMSolver, linear response was immediately available (both with picewise constant wavelets and piecewise linear wavelets) and we have demonstrated that the accuracy attained for energy calculations is reflected in the response calculations as well.

 The robustness of the wavelet formalism makes our implementation an important reference benchmark for accurate calculations, which has so far been missing.
 In order to make the implementation competitive also on the performance side the two most important bottlenecks will have to be addressed.
 The accuracy achieved with wavelets depends on the evaluation of electrostatic potentials in a large number of mesh points.
-Speeding up this part will require the use of interpolation techniques (integrals are calculated at
+Speeding up this part will require the use of interpolation techniques (integrals are calculated at a coarser mesh and interpolated at a finer one) and fast multipole methods.
+The second bottleneck is constituted by the construction of the initial parameterization of the cavity into patches.
+The current implementation does not guarantee linear scaling with the molecular size, which could only be achieved if the number of patches scales sub-linearly with the molecule size.